qwertychomp/qwertychomp/README.md

-hello, im qwertychomp! i mainly code in python and also play minecraft :D
+hello, im qwertychomp, a random kid with a github profile.